jfranco1701/STEM-Capstone-2019/Project-Progress.md

 # Progress:

 The team has almost finished the major chunk (Part 1) of the project.
-Over the earlier weeks, they worked on completing every part to build frontend based angular framework and backend is based on Django REST framework and docker is used to run and deploy our web application using docker container.
-The ultimate major reason of choosing these environments is to build a secure web application.
+Over the earlier weeks, we worked on completing the intial build of the frontend framework (based in Angular) and backend (based in Django REST framework).
+Docker was also used to run and deploy our web application using Docker containers with the help of Docker Compose.
+The major reason of choosing these environments is to solidify the groundwork of the application in providen security practices which apply directly to our framework set.
+For example, we incorporated a Django library for JWT management (JSON Web Token) which is one of the ways we integrated a tool for the purpose of security.

-Since we finished building secure environments for backend and frontend, we currently very focused on implementing the major application functionalities and requirements that are discussed in the meeting with Omaha STEM Ecosystem.
+Since we finished building secure environments for backend and frontend, we are currently very focused on implementing the major application functionalities and requirements that are discussed in the meeting with Omaha STEM Ecosystem.

-Apart from building environments and implementing functionalities, team is very concerned about security and consistency in building web application which we are implementing in our work by following proper coding standards, naming conventions and removing unnecessary objects or line in the code.
-Since we have many coding standards we decided to be on same page and so we review the code consistency to maintain same standard before merged into the master branch.
+Apart from building environments, implementing application functionalities and security best practices, the team is very concerned about consistency throughout the codebase and following proper coding standards, naming conventions, and removing unnecessary objects.
+Since we have many coding standards, we decided to be on same page by reviewing code consistency and functionality before merging into the master branch.

 # Outcomes

-By the time of completion of milestone 2 we accomplished the major tasks that required to start building application functionalities.
-We have also completed below tickets.
+In reaching milestone 2, we accomplished the following major tasks that required to start building application functionalities:

-* Gathering requirements for the application
+* Gathered requirements for the application
-* Completed building secured backend and frontend environments.
+* Built secured backend and frontend environments (with the help of JSON web tokens)
-* Completed adding the front-page UI with a navigation bar for login/logout and setting up events
+* Added the front-page UI with a navigation bar for login/logout and profile settings
-* Completed adding user registration page
+* Added a user registration page which will link to the backend API
-* Completed adding user login page
+* Added a user login page which links to the backend API for authentication
-* Completed adding page for adding new events
+* Added a page for adding new events which links to the backend API for saving to the production database

 # Hinderances